kuanrcl/MySQL_EE_Workshop/Lab9/Readme.md

 # MySQL InnoDB Cluster on Kubernetes (minikube)
 In this lab, we will use minikube to deploy MySQL InnoDB cluster.
-THe following guide is for Windows but the steps are similar on other platforms such as Linux or MacOS
+THe following guide is for **Windows** but the steps are similar on other platforms such as Linux or MacOS
-## Install the Kubernetes on the host OS
+## Install Kubernetes
 ### Install kubectl
 On Windows, install kubectl using the following guide: https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows